mattbasta/client-performance-handbook/manuscript/08-Conclusion.md

 ### JavaScript

+Event
+: An object representing something that happened in the browser and the triggering of JavaScript code that has been put in place to accept it.

 Run To Completion
 : The process of triggering a JavaScript function, then waiting for all subsequent synchronous processing to complete.